-- Counsel to health care entities under investigation by congressional committees, the Department of Health and Human Services Office of Inspector General (OIG) and individual United States attorney offices and private plaintiffs in health care whistleblower cases.
+- Counsel to health care entities under investigation by congressional committees, the Department of Health and Human Services Office of Inspector General (OIG) and individual U.S. Attorney's Offices and private plaintiffs in health care whistleblower cases.

-- Works with congressional committees, CMS, state Departments of Insurance, Exchange Boards and the Centers for Consumer Information and Insurance Oversight (CCIIO) to provide consensus-based resolution to new and novel issues arising out of the Affordable Care Act (ACA) and in preceding major Medicare bills Colin has been involved with over the last ten years.
+- Works with congressional committees, CMS, state departments of insurance, Exchange boards and the Centers for Consumer Information and Insurance Oversight (CCIIO) to provide consensus-based resolution to new and novel issues arising out of the Affordable Care Act (ACA) and in preceding major Medicare bills Colin has been involved with over the last 10 years.

 - Works with the National Association of Insurance Commissioners (NAIC) and patient groups on insurance coverage issues and marketplace guidance development.

-- Served as one of the United States Senate Committee on Finance’s lead staff members on the advent of enforcement of the Health Insurance Portability and Accountability Act of 1996, and served as the Committee’s point of contact for Medicare’s fee-for-service ambulatory and managed care programs.
+- Served as one of the U.S. Senate Committee on Finance’s lead staff members on the advent of enforcement of the Health Insurance Portability and Accountability Act of 1996 and served as the committee’s point of contact for Medicare’s fee-for-service ambulatory and managed care programs.